scality/Zenko/docs/docsource/installation/prepare/index.rst

 it from that server.

 Once Zenko is installed, Kubernetes manages system operations on all servers.
 You will manage and reconfigure Zenko using Helm commands.

+.. only:: html

+   For more information on configuration, refer to :ref:`Supported Sources`.

+.. only:: latexpdf

+   For more information on configuration, refer to Supported Sources in Operation.

 .. toctree::
    :maxdepth: 2